 Our International Relations and Politics Foundation students learn the skills to understand a world dominated by politics and globalisation.

-You can study at our Brighton College.
+You will study this programme at our Brighton campus.
 Brighton is a forward-thinking modern city by the sea.
 It offers students a safe, vibrant and dynamic place to explore their ideas and study.

 Students study for 18-25 hours per week in class.
 All students on the Foundation programme study four core modules which develop academic and English language skills, in addition to the six subject-specific modules of their chosen pathway, modules tailored for International Relations and Politics students.